khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 ## Periods

-The period signals to a speaker or reader that the sentence has come to an end.
-They assist users in visually breaking up content and should be used appropriately.
+A period signals to a speaker or reader that a sentence has come to an end, and it assists users in visually breaking up content.
 Follow these guidelines:

-Place periods after a link if it‘s followed by a sentence.
+Place periods after a link that is followed by a sentence.

 | Do | Don't |
 | --- | --- |